rachberg/thrift/README.md

 thrift
 ======

-trying out parallax by making a website about buying secondhand
+trying out parallax by making a website about buying clothing secondhand